ultima-thule/10x-dev-training/.ai/prd.md

   - The form must require a valid email and a password.
   - Upon successful registration, I am automatically logged in and redirected to the dashboard.
   - The system uses Supabase authentication for account creation.
+  - This functionality is available without logging to the system (US-002).

 - ID: US-002
 - Title: User Login